alyabtrisyia/Homestay-Booking-System/README.md

 • The system checks the availability of rooms for the specified dates and selected room type.

-• Upon confirming their reservation, the system then processes the booking, and a confirmation message is displayed.
+• Upon confirming their reservation, the system then processes the booking, and a confirmation message is&nbsp;&nbsp; displayed.

 **Admin**